You and your spouse paid for your children’s needs during your relationship. Child support formalizes financial obligations after separation.

 This usually means that it continues while a child attends post-secondary if they live with one parent.

 Your total income for child support purposes may be different from your total income for income tax purposes.

 Calculating income for child support purposes may be different than just looking at your total income on your Income Tax Return.
 The income for child support of parents who are T4 employees, with no other income or income adjustments, is usually the same as their gross employment income.

-Parents must provide their financial disclosure to calculate child support.
+Parents must provide their financial disclosure.

 Child support is usually reviewed annually or on a material change in circumstance.

 The payor parent pays base child support based on their current income.
 To ensure the child support amounts are up-to-date, you should review it every year after the income tax filing deadline.